 Annual dues shall be payable for a full calendar year or for any part of a calendar year during which the person was a member of the CCA, provided that when a person is admitted as a member after the Annual Meeting of any year, the dues shall apply for the calendar year beginning on the succeeding January 1.

 The amount of dues for each class of membership shall be determined annually by the Board, with any change subject to confirmation by a majority vote of the voting members present and voting at the Annual Meeting of the CCA before such dues become effective.
-Based on the decision of the members present at the Annual Meeting, the membership dues for 2019 are as follows: Fellows and Associates -- $425; Federal Government Employees: 50% off of full dues - $212.50.
+Based on the decision of the members present at the Annual Meeting, the membership dues are as follows: Fellows and Associates -- $425; Federal Government Employees: 50% off of full dues - $212.50.

 To retain active status, members are required to complete the Required Continuing Education of 30 hours, inclusive of three hours of professionalism, for each calendar year.
 New members who join after January 1 are deemed to have satisfied the CCA's requirement.

 Please note that by payment of CCA dues (unless claiming retired status) you confirm that you currently meet, or have met during the past 12 months, the 30 hour Continuing Education Requirement of the CCA, as outlined in the Qualification Standards promulgated by the American Academy of Actuaries' Committee on Qualifications (effective January 1, 2008), regardless of whether or not you have issued any Statement of Actuarial Opinion (SAO).
-If you issue any SAO in 2019, the Qualification Standards require you to satisfy the Continuing Education Requirement for the previous calendar year.
+If you issue any SAO in the current year, the Qualification Standards require you to satisfy the Continuing Education Requirement for the previous calendar year.
 Issuing an SAO without satisfying the Continuing Education Requirement is a violation of Precept 2 of the Code of Professional Conduct.